 Scuba dive with sea turtles, kayak at night over Bioluminescent Bay, awe at the wild horses and moped around the island to find many intimate spots.
 There are plenty of beaches to choose from, whether on mainland or the smaller islands, and that combined with the sabor (flavor) and rich food and culture make Puerto Rico my pick for a beach elopement in the U.S.

 Baja California Sur is infamous for “Cabo”, aka Cabo San Lucas.
-Marcelo and I went last fall and it was BREATHTAKING!
+Marcelo and I went in fall of 2018 and it was BREATHTAKING!
 We went in October, which was technically off-season, so we had entire beaches all to ourselves.

 Our favorite spot, and one I would recommend for an international beach elopement: Playa Balandra in La Paz.
 Do a day tour with La Paz Vip Tours, where you will snorkel in crystal clear water with seals, see some blue-footed boobies, and if you’re lucky, swim with whale sharks!!!